-The energy sector needs innovators and SMEs with novel technologies and ideas that can help it to respond to the challenges of our energy future.
+The energy and water sectors need innovators and SMEs with novel technologies and ideas that can help it to respond to the challenges of our energy future.

-Our gas and electricity industry partners are large and complex businesses that focus on optimisation, efficiencies and operational excellence.
+Our gas, electricity and water industry partners are large and complex businesses that focus on optimisation, efficiencies and operational excellence.
 This can mean that their strategic drivers do not always align with those of external partners – and SMEs in particular – that can help them to accelerate innovation within their businesses.

 We deliver value to our growing innovation community by providing a dedicated route from which they can attract and engage industry backing for their innovations, and supporting their journey towards commercialisation.

 The EIC works closely with SMEs and innovators to:

 One of our innovation engineers will work closely with you to develop a clear and concise synopsis document to ensure the best chance for stakeholder engagement.